Know Your Rights - Transgender People and the Law

 A court-ordered name change is usually necessary to change the name on one's birth certificate.

 In most states, changing the gender marker on one's birth certificate requires proof of surgical treatment to change one's sex as well as, in many cases, a court-ordered name change.
 What the law means by "surgical treatment" is often unclear.
-A growing number of states (currently California, Washington and Vermont) allow an individual to change the gender marker on his or her birth certificate by showing proof of appropriate clinical treatment (not necessarily surgery).
+A growing number of states (currently California, Oregon, Vermont, and Washington) and the District of Columbia allow an individual to change the gender marker on his or her birth certificate by showing proof of appropriate clinical treatment (not necessarily surgery).

 Some states (e.g., Alabama) will only issue an amended birth certificate showing the name and gender marker changes.
 Other states (e.g., Idaho, Ohio and Tennessee) simply will not allow gender markers to be changed on birth certificates.
 For state-by-state instructions on how to change birth certificates, go to http://www.drbecky.com/birthcert.html.